CodyKochmann/resume/README.md

 ## Summary

-I'm a senior infrastructure engineer, security developer, programming polyglot and DevSecOps enthusiast.
+I'm a principal infrastructure engineer, security developer, programming polyglot and DevSecOps enthusiast.
 Whether you need to accelerate your developer workflows, harden your infrastructure for state sponsored attacks, push high performance systems or simply need a passionate software engineer you can trust to drive company goals I'm your guy.

 ## Top skills